google-deepmind/acme/docs/faq.md

     interface.
 See e.g. the `acme.wrappers.gym_wrapper` module which can be used to interact with [OpenAI Gym][gym] environments.

-    Note: Follow the instructions [here](atari) to install ROMs for Atari environments.
+    Note: Follow the instructions [here][atari] to install ROMs for Atari environments.

     Similarly, _learners_ in Acme are designed to consume dataset iterators